 Elisabeth Mason is the Founding Director of the Stanford Poverty and Technology Lab (formerly Stanford Technology, Opportunity and Poverty Lab or STOP) and a Senior Advisor at the Stanford Center on Poverty and Inequality.
 Previously, Elisabeth was the Co-Founder and CEO of Single Stop, a national anti-poverty initiative.
 A native of East Harlem where she developed her passion for social justice, Elisabeth was named “New Yorker of the Year” in 2015 by NY1 for her groundbreaking work fighting poverty, which reached nearly 20 percent of low-income New Yorkers.

-Founder & CEO, All Star Code
+Founder & President, All Star Code

-Elliot Breece, Director
+Elliott Breece, Director

 Founder in Residence, Area 120

 Head of Platform Technology, Goldman Sachs

 Gavin is co-head of the Platform Business Unit in the Technology Division and is a member of Firmwide Technology Risk Committee.
 Previously, he was head of Asia Pacific Technology from 2015 until his return to New York in 2017.
 Gavin joined Goldman Sachs in 1994 and has had roles across Foreign Exchange Trading & Sales Technology, Interest Rate Products Technology and Prime Services Technology.
 He became a technology fellow in 2006 and was named managing director in 2010 and partner in 2016.
 Gavin is on the board of CFY New York, a nonprofit organization that helps students in low-income communities utilize digital learning to further their education.
 Gavin earned bachelor’s degrees in computer science and economics from the University of Pennsylvania.